dreamit-de/tech-radar/README.md

 At [dreamIT](https://www.dreamit.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
-Is is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and adapted from [Zalando](http://zalando.github.io/tech-radar/).
+It's based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and was adapted from [Zalando](http://zalando.github.io/tech-radar/).

 This repository contains the code to generate the visualization.
 Data is automatically extracted from a provided Google Stylesheet, that we maintain.
 Entries are positioned automatically so that they don't overlap.